jtaylorsaysso/mycraft/docs/guides/getting_started.md

 ## What is MyCraft?

 MyCraft is a **beginner-friendly voxel game engine** for creating action-RPG adventures.
-Think exploring colorful worlds with friends, jumping across biomes, and swimming through rivers—all powered by a solid multiplayer foundation.
+Think exploring colorful vertical worlds with friends, mastering momentum-based movement, and overcoming challenges—all powered by a solid multiplayer foundation.

 **Right now**, we're in pre-alpha playtest mode.
 You'll be playing `voxel_world`, our flagship game that demonstrates all the engine's capabilities.